 Level of Service Statement Technical measure Year Measure Target Result 2015- Contamination This will be retained as a technical 2018 levels are recorded measure to be reported in the for the MRF.
 WMNZ annual report.
-Public Information and education promote appropriate sorting of waste and waste minimisation - reported under kerbside and public information
+Public Ir nformation and educa tion promote appropriate sorting of waste and Public Information and education promote appropriate sorting of waste and waste minimisation - reported under kerbside and public information waste m inimisation - reported under kerbside and public information)